MJoergen/nexys4ddr/dyoc/Episodes/ep20_-_Text_Display/README.md

 The interpretation (i.e. decoding) of the memory map takes place in lines 61-72 of mem/mem.vhd.
 The postscript "cs" means "chip select".
-Note that there is no rom\_wren, because we have removed to ability for the CPU to write to the ROM.
+Note that there is no rom\_wren, because we have removed the ability for the CPU to write to the ROM.
-The definition of the memory map is moved to the file comp.vhd in lines 139-147, and an equivalent C-style copy is maintained in file prog/memorymap.h.
+The definition of the memory map is moved to the file comp.vhd in lines 139-147, and an equivalent C-style copy is maintained in file include/memorymap.h.

+Any changes to the memory map, e.g. size of RAM for instance, requires changing three places: The decoding in mem/mem.vhd, the linker script prog/ld.cfg, and the header file include/memorymap.h.
+It is imperative that these three files are kept in complete sync with each other.

 ## VGA access to the character and colour memory.